 “I powder coated the engine covers using iron glimmer and retained the stock electronic ignition.
 The frame was modified by removing all extra tabs, the rear passenger pegs and muffler mounts, and cutting off everything behind the rear shock mounts.
 I then welded a new rear loop and fabbed up an electronics tray so I could hide everything underneath the seat hump.”

-"Those high pipes are a work of art made by Scott at Gordon Scott Engineering.
-He tells me they were very labor intensive and he probably won't make any more and I had them ceramic coated black.
-The fantastic paintwork was done by Todd Carlson using a silver base, silver HOK mini metalflake, HOK lime gold Kandy with black stripes and several coats of fuel proof automotive clear (This thing nearly blinds you in the sun!).
-I built this bike from day one to keep so I put a lot of attention into the details which I hope can be seen."
+“Those high pipes are a work of art made by Scott at Gordon Scott Engineering.
+He tells me they were very labour intensive and he probably won’t make any more and I had them ceramic coated black.
+The fantastic paintwork was done by Todd Carlson using a silver base, silver HOK mini metal flake, HOK lime gold Kandy with black stripes and several coats of fuel-proof automotive clear (This thing nearly blinds you in the sun!).
+I built this bike from day one to keep so I put a lot of attention into the details which I hope can be seen.”